ZaccWu/ZaccWu.github.io/_posts/2020-01-30-IEEE Fraud Detection 2 - Data Processing and Simplest Model.md

 ## 3 Build the Models

-In this passage we only try a few simple models in sklearn and observe the output.
+In this passage I only try a few simple models in sklearn and observe the output.
 Further improvement of the models will be discussed in the serial articles.

 ```python
 import sklearn.metrics as metric